Lolfaceftw/me4-hand-gesture-recognition-mediapipe/README.md

     └─cvfpscalc.py
 </pre>
 ### app.py
-This is a sample program for inference.<br>
+This is the enhanced sample program for inference with 5 pointer tracking.<br>
 In addition, learning data (key points) for hand sign recognition,<br>
-You can also collect training data (index finger coordinate history) for finger gesture recognition.
+You can also collect training data (all five finger coordinate history) for finger gesture recognition.

 ### keypoint_classification.ipynb
 This is a model training script for hand sign recognition.